 If it looks weird to you, in any way.
 Believe yourself.
 It’s weird.

-*only 6 more days until I leave for the YES, CLASSICAL ARCHITECTURAL TOUR IN ENGLAND!!!
+*only 6 more days until I leave for the YES, CLASSICAL ARCHITECTURAL TOUR (with classic furniture) IN ENGLAND !!!

 And OH!
 I have my Via Spiga Trenchcoat!!!
 I got the medium and it’s perfect!!!
 Thank you all so much for your sage advice and encouragement.